-Many daily practitioners of meditation claim that you cannot achieve true mindfulness if you are meditating stoned, conversely, there are many people that have had a great experience with a high meditation including myself.
+Many daily practitioners of meditation claim that you cannot achieve true mindfulness if you are meditating stoned; conversely, there are many that have had a great experience with cannabis meditation – including myself.

-In my personal experience of meditating with cannabis for 14 days, I found great moments of healing, reframing of negative thoughts, forgiveness, and empathy where I needed it the most.
+In my personal experience of meditating with cannabis, I found great moments of healing, reframing of negative thoughts, forgiveness, and empathy where I needed it the most.

 When compared to meditating sober, the practice and results were completely different.

 Sober meditation such as practicing presence, mindfulness, Kundalini, or transcendental meditation takes commitment and daily practice to achieve a break from the egoic mind chatter.
 Over time you begin to build a state of mindfulness that can easily be achieved the more you practice.

 Meditating high on the other hand is very helpful when your body is feeling too overwhelmed to subdue the egoic mind through sober meditation.
 Marijuana relaxes the central nervous system, making it much easier to process, release, and heal, making marijuana meditation a great alternative to those days when sober meditation seems impossible to get any grounding.

 One thing to note is the more experienced you are with sober meditation, the better results you will have when meditating with THC.

 There are many variables to consider when trying to smoke weed and have a successful meditation.